CHILD CUSTODY"The Best Interests of the Children"

-Child custody issues are among the most traumatic and painful during a divorce.
+Child custody issues are among the most traumatic and painful during a divorce, or other change in family circumstances.
 You and your spouse both undoubtedly have deep emotions regarding the care and raising of your children.
 Our goal is to take some of the anxiety out of this element of your divorce and help you achieve the custody and visitation you know is best for your child.

-Unfortunately, there is no “standard formula”.
-In each case, there are a number of factors that are considered in creating a parenting plan for your child.
-Here are some of those:
+Unfortunately, there’s no “standard formula.”
+In each case, there are a number of factors considered in creating a parenting plan for your child.
+Here are some of them:

 - The relative strength, nature, and stability of the child’s relationship with each parent;

 - The agreements of the parties, provided they were entered into knowingly and voluntarily;

 - Each parent’s past and potential for future performance of parenting functions, including whether a parent has taken greater responsibility for performing parenting functions relating to the daily needs of the child;